 How To Lock a Formula in Google Sheets

-Google Sheets makes collaborating with coworkers on spreadsheets a snap with its easy sharing technology.
-Unfortunately, when it’s that easy for multiple people to use the same spreadsheet, it’s also easy for a user to come through and change critical formulas that the spreadsheet relies on, throwing the whole sheet into chaos.
-Locking formula cells is an excellent way to protect spreadsheet data from being lost or mismanaged by users.
-We already showed you how to lock Excel formula cells in this Tech Junkie guide, but you can also lock, or protect, formula cells in Google Sheets.
-Locking formula cells will ensure that none of the spreadsheet users you share a sheet with can edit its functions.
+Google Sheets makes collaborating with coworkers on spreadsheets a snap with its easy sharing options.
+Unfortunately, when it’s that easy for multiple people to use the same spreadsheet, it’s also easy for a user to intentionally or unintentionally change critical formulas that the spreadsheet relies on, throwing the whole sheet into chaos.
+The good news is that Google Sheets gives you a lot of control over permissions for users.

-Locking spreadsheet cells in Google Sheets is not entirely the same as in Excel.
-Google Sheets cell protection does not require any password.
+Locking spreadsheet cells in Google Sheets is not done exactly the same way as it is done in Excel.
+Google Sheets formula protection does not require a password.
 Thus, you don’t need to enter a password to unlock cell protection to edit your own spreadsheets.